jiangzhiyu1016/Android-Offline-Speech-Recognition/README.md

 # Reply to Question
 ## About Windows version

-The Windows version has passed the test and the next version is available.
-For users who have purchased support, you can upgrade the next version for free.
-Thank you for your support
+The WinDows version has been added, the plug-in has been submitted for review, and the case has been updated

 ## About Support for other languages
 This is in the next Plan, which is to support almost all languages (you may need to train your own language model, of course, to make the process as easy as possible).